samsquire/ideas4/README.md

 # 68. Atomic blocks

-Since writing this idea I learned of software transactional memory, Which means I invented STM independently.
+Since writing this idea I learned of software transactional mem which is very similar to this idea.
 I even used the same scenario for updating a doubly linked list as I did in [compare and swap sort algorithm](HTTPS://GitHub.com/samsquire/compare-and-swap-sort)

 In my code I should be capable of specifying atomic sections of code.